 Pricing of IPO is a complicated process that involves several factors, such as cash flows (real and projected), the reputation of a company, the reputation of underwriters, auditors, and more.
-Apart from these, the intentions of the parties involved with the IPO process also play its parts.
+Apart from these, the intentions of the parties involved with the IPO process also play their parts.

 For instance, the management and early investors would want to price the IPO as high as possible to raise more capital.
 This also increases the value of their investment in the company.
 On the other hand, an investment banker usually would want to keep the pricing lower so that they could sell more shares and earn higher fees.

 Thus, we can say that the investment bank plays a significant role when deciding about IPO underpricing.
 And, it is the underwriter or the management or both that usually benefit from underpricing the shares.

 More reasons explain why a company would want to underprice its shares.
 These reasons are discussed below.

 Following are some of the theories that explain why a company ends up setting a price lower than the market price and why will underpricing persist in the market?.
 Just try to understand who all can benefit from IPO Underpricing?

 This theory says that most of the investors don’t have access to adequate information on the IPO.
 Moreover, such investors don’t care and understand the quality of the IPO as well.
 Their only concern is affordability.
 Meaning, they want to invest in the IPO that they can afford and the one that could give them good returns.
 Thus, to attract such investors, companies underprice their shares.
 This theory assumes that there are more uninformed investors than informed ones.

 As per this theory, some investment bank encourages companies to keep the IPO price lower.
 The investment banks usually do so when they keep the underwriting fee to a minimum.
 Thus, a lower price per share helps them compensate for the lower underwriting fee.